Meet the lawyers we work with: Tracy Chick

 Lesser injuries (i)£4,820 to £15,370

-Reach out to one of our advisors at any time to see how our panel of solicitors have helped clients nationwide seek compensation for gynaecological negligence.
+Reach out to one of our advisors at any time to see how our solicitors have helped clients nationwide seek compensation for gynaecological negligence.

 Piles of coins on top of bank notes to represent examples of medical negligence payouts in the UK.